red-9m/quadtree/README.md

 * Should fit nice for game object intersection task
 * Supported integral and floating point rectangle coordinates
 * The QuadTree can work with any class of your item.
 You just need to provide a callback to get the item's rectangle
-* Two classes to deal with: QuadTree::Tree and QuadTree::Rect
-* Any compatible class can be used instead of QuadTree::Rect in your item to represent a rectangle (ex.
+* Two classes to deal with: QuadTree::Tree and QuadTree::Rect.
+In fact one, as any compatible class can be used instead of QuadTree::Rect in your item to represent a rectangle (ex.
 SDL_Rect)
+* Supported compilers: Linux: Clang, GNU(GCC); Windows: MSCV(Microsoft Visual Studio)

 # Constructor
 ```c++